gene-git/dns_tools/README.md

 ### New

+ - Added FAQ to bottom of README

 ## Using the tools

+It provides the following set of tools.

 ### dns-tool

-This tool handles all key operations (create, roll etc) as well as using the keys to sign dns zone files.
+This tool handles all DNSSEC related operations including key creation and rolling, and using those keys to sign the dns zone files.

 ### dns-prod-push

-This tool make it simple to push signed and unsigned dns zone files from the signing server to the production area for each primary dns server. the DNS primary server(s) should be on same machine or reachable via ssh.
+This tool make it simple to push signed and/or unsigned dns zone files from the signing server to the production area for each primary dns server. the DNS primary server(s) should be on same machine or reachable via ssh.
+It also restarts those servers when appropriate.

 ### dns-serial-bump

-A standalone tool to check and bump the serial number in a dns zone file.
+A standalone tool to check the validity and bump the serial number in the SOA of a dns zone file.

 ### Quick reminder that DNSSEC utilizes 2 kinds of keys